lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-09-26-create-tshirt-with-mapbox-studio.md

 Alot of parameters depend on your T-shirt manufacturer.
 Most online printing services allow you to upload a high resolution image and preview the result in the browser.
 I used the swiss T-shirt printing service [Mc Shirt](http://www.mcshirt.ch/) but there are [alot of providers](http://www.printaholic.com/our-reviews/t-shirts/) out there: just do a quick Google search.

-I am quite happy with the print result although the T-shirt quality does feel a bit lousy.
+I am quite happy with the print result and service although the T-shirt quality does feel a bit lousy.

 <img style="width: 53%;" src="/media/mcshirt_create_with_map.png" alt="Shirt editor preview">
 <img style="width: 45.5%;" src="/media//real_shirt.jpg" alt="Real shirt">